-The two universities in the country do not yet have the full resources they need to offer teaching and research in civil engineering themselves.
-In addition, there are not enough graduates to meet the demand for engineers in the public, private and academic sectors.
+The two universities in the country do not yet have the resources they need to offer fully fledged teaching and research programmes in civil engineering, including meeting the demand for engineers in the public, private and academic sectors.

 Public sector stakeholders working in the field of transport, mobility and logistics provide a sufficient number of high-quality services.

 To expand sustainable transport, the project is providing advice to MWT, the City of Windhoek and regional and municipal authorities in the northern regions under the Ministry of Urban and Rural Development on preparing and implementing measures as part of local sustainable transport master plans.

 For stakeholders in the logistics sector, the project is providing advice towards the successful implementation of priority projects and programmes proposed in the Master Plan for Logistics and fostering capacity building within public and private sector institutions.

 In the field of tertiary education, the project is continuing to support the establishment of the engineering faculty, train teaching staff and hold lectures.

 The project’s central partner organisations are the Ministry of Works and Transport.
 The project also works together with the country’s two universities, the University of Namibia and the Namibian University of Science and Technology.
 The project also cooperates with KfW Development Bank.